scottythered/Copyright-Matching-Project/README.md

 And so on.

 ## Status
-As of 8/13, MARK 1 is complete, finding that only ~23 percent of registered copyrights were likely renewed.
+As of 8/13, MARK 1 is complete, finding that **only ~23 percent of registered copyrights from 1924-1963 were likely renewed.**

 This gives us an opening for MARK 2, where non-renewed (ie public domain) content may be matched with open source, publicly available versions (Project Gutenberg, Internet Archive, etc) and logged in a database for easier public access.